BryceRussell/astro-json-element/README.md

 **Type**: `astro-json-element`

-astro-json-elements are recursive, you can create more elements inside of another elements by prefixing a key with `_` This turns the attribute into a new elements
+astro-json-elements are recursive, you can create elements inside of elements by prefixing a key with `_`

 __NOTE:__ Some tags like h1-6 and p tags do not allow children and will slot the child element after the defined element inside the parent element